 "We never expected an American — we assumed that was out of the picture," she said, adding that everyone she knows is thrilled with the choice.
 "He will be able to relate to American society and bring more Americans back to the church."

-He has experience as a bishop in Peru who held several important Vatican roles, Yates said.
+He has experience as a missionary in South America, a bishop in Peru and held powerful Vatican roles, Yates said.

 "He also speaks several languages and was able to speak in both Italian and Spanish to the crowds with a lot of confidence," she said.

-Dugan McGinley, a professor of religion at Rutgers University said it's significant that the new pope chose the name Leo, because the last pontiff to take that name, Leo XIII, who was pope from 1878 to 1903, is considered one of the main figures in the modern Catholic social justice movement.
+Dugan McGinley, a professor of religion at Rutgers University, said it's significant that the new spiritual leader chose the name Leo, because the last pontiff to take that name, Leo XIII, who was pope from 1878 to 1903, is considered one of the main figures in the modern Catholic social justice movement.

 "His encyclical Rerum Novarum (1891) is sort of the founding document in that regard.
 It is concerned with the rights of workers and asserts the right to private property while it also condemns laissez-faire capitalism," he said.
 "Clearly, this new pope wants to be associated with that legacy of social justice."

-"He's a missionary, a servant of the Church across cultures and continents," O'Mullane said.
-"His formation in the Augustinian tradition, his years in Peru, and his recent work as prefect of the Dicastery for Bishops all point to a pope who understands the breadth of the Church and the weight of shepherding her well."
+The Rev. Daniel O'Mullane, pastor of Our Lady of Mount Carmel in Booton, said that the fact that the new Catholic leader is an American is historic, of course, but more importantly is the kind of person he is: "a "missionary, servant of the Church across cultures and continents, his formation in the Augustinian tradition, his years in Peru and his recent work as prefect of the Dicastery for Bishops all point to a pope who understands the breadth of the Church and the weight of shepherding her well,"

-He was struck, he said, "by the humility and warmth of his first words to the world" as pope, which were “Peace be with you all.”
+O'Mullane said he was moved, by the "humility and warmth" of the first words he uttered to the world as the new pope, which were, “Peace be with you all.”

-Those words, he said, represent a very "fitting beginning for a papacy rooted in hope."
+Such a message, he said, represents "a very fitting beginning for a papacy rooted in hope."